 Koi Room: Overlook the main koi and lotus pond in this cozy room.
 The room features a queen bed and a private outdoor bathroom on the ground floor.

 The excursions listed below are a small sampling.
-We recommend that you arrive, settle in and explore before you hone in on your preferred excursions.
+We recommend that you arrive at the yoga retreat center, settle in and explore before you hone in on your preferred excursions.
 Prices are subject to change; please ask excursion operators to quote current rates before booking.

 Traditional Balinese Cooking Class